ghas-bootcamp/ghas-bootcamp/exercises/secret-scanning.md

 **Note:** The member or teams requires write privileges before access to alerts can be given.

-1. To enable this functionality, we have to enable Dependabot alerts.
-2. In the access to alerts section, add another team member or team to provide access to your repository alerts.
+1. In the access to alerts section, add another team member or team to provide access to your repository alerts.

 💡**Now that we're familiar with secret scanning, let's head over to the code scanning section, and learn more about it!
 [Click here](code-scanning.md).** 💡